shahedfardous/ytp-downloader/README.md

 # 🎬 YouTube Playlist Downloader

-A powerful command-line tool that downloads YouTube playlists in your preferred quality with smart resolution detection and efficient error handling.
+A powerful command-line tool that downloads YouTube playlists in your preferred quality with smart resolution detection, robust validation, and comprehensive error handling.

 ![YouTube Downloader Banner](./banner.png)